darul75/personal-blog/posts/2015/2016-02-08_create-es7-decorators.md

 }
 ```

-They won't work on a single function (outside a class definition):
+They won't work on a single function outside a class definition:

 ```javascript